Modesto Car Accident Lawyer

 The reasons auto accidents happen are as varied as the types of drivers on the road.
 For the most part, car accidents are caused by driver error.
 Some of the most common are:

 - Driving while impaired by drugs or alcohol: Drunk driving kills approximately 10,500 people annually.
-It is one of the major causes of injury and death in car accidents along with speeding and distracted driving.
+DUI is a leading cause of serious injury and death in car accidents along with driving above the posted speed limit and distracted driving.

-- Operating a motor vehicle while fatigued: Driving when tired, either from shift work or other reasons, causes many auto accidents due to inattention, decreased cognitive function or falling asleep.
+- Falling asleep at the wheel: Driving when tired, either from shift work or other reasons, causes many auto accidents due to inattention, decreased cognitive function or falling asleep.

-- Not paying attention to traffic signs and signals: Some drivers ignore stop signs or signals, particularly at intersections, causing a serious car accident.
-It is essential to be aware of vehicles approaching an intersection at an inappropriate rate of speed.
+- Ignoring Traffic Signs and Signals: Some drivers run stop signs or traffic signals, particularly at intersections, causing a serious car accident.

 - Driving in a way that is not safe in inclement weather or on roads in poor condition: It is crucial to modify speed or other aspects of driving based on the road conditions.
 Failure to do this, especially on busy highways, can cause catastrophic injuries.

-- Driving inappropriately on crowded highways such as Highway 99: Reckless driving can be the result of anger or lack of care for other motorists.
+- Driving recklessly on public roads in California like Highway 99: Reckless driving can be the result of anger or lack of care for other motorists.
 Heavy fines are levied in California against reckless drivers.

 - Not yielding right of way: Some drivers believe they always have the right-of-way while others may become confused.
 It is important to know the rules of the road such as who goes first at a four-way stop.